sc-zhang/AlleleFinder/README.md

   -e TE, --TE TE        TE gff3 for filtering, default: "" -j TE_OVERLAP, --TE_overlap TE_OVERLAP
-                        threshold of TE overlap, default: 0.3, only effect when TE is not NULL -w WORKDIR, --workdir WORKDIR
+                        threshold of TE overlap, default: 0.3, only effect when TE is not NULL --paralog_only        do TE filter only on paralog genes -w WORKDIR, --workdir WORKDIR
                         workdir, default: wrkdir
   -t THREADS, --threads THREADS